dnarayanan/powderday/docs/parameters_description.rst

     computed emission line strengths, and are calculated for all lines cloudy calculates (i.e. not just those undergoing radiative transfer).
-The format for the output is a wavelength array, followed by a (nlam+1) list for each HII-region bearing particle.
+The format for the output is a wavelength array, followed by a (nlam+2) list for each nebular emission bearing particle.
-    The +1 in the (nlam+1) list is the stellar age of that particle.
+    The +2 in the (nlam+2) list are the O/H ratio and the id of that particle.
+    Where id = 0 , 1, 2 and 3 corresponds to young stars, PAGB stars, AGN
-    There is a convenience package in /convenience to help read in this file.
+    and DIG respectively.There is a convenience package in /convenience to help read in this file.

     This can be used as a fast way getting emission lines for the purpose of debugging the code.
 Naming convention: